BentoBoxWorld/Converter/README.md

 **Steps**

 Note that if you world is LARGE then you will need to change the timeout of the server so that the watchdog timer does not stop the server during conversion.

+*You remembered to make a backup of your data right?*

 0. Edit spigot.yml and change **timeout-time:** to something large, like 60000.
 1. Stop the server and add the Spigot 1.13.2 server jar to your server folder.